It’s true that there are a number of ways to make money online that come with age 18 and above requirements.

 2. Ipsos i-Say

 This well-known market research group is accepting people who are at least 14.
+Update: Unfortunately, they have changed the age requirement to 18.

 There are plenty of good reasons to use this service, from the high rate of good-paying surveys to the variety of cashout options (everything from gift cards to cash.)